 other.gameObject.SendMessage("MakeDamage", damage, SendMessageOptions.DontRequireReceiver);

-// Destroy the laser
+// Destroy the laser after it hits

 Destroy(gameObject);